sskuwar/sskuwar.github.io/_portfolio/portfolio-1.md

 excerpt: ""
 collection: portfolio
 ---
-<p class="introduction">I work Assistant professor at LVH College Panchavati and a Post Doctoral Research Associate at Department of Entomology and Nematology <a href="http://entnemdept.ufl.edu">University of Florida</a> .</p>
+<p class="introduction">I work as a Assistant professor at LVH College Panchavati and a Post Doctoral Research Associate at Department of Entomology and Nematology <a href="http://entnemdept.ufl.edu">University of Florida</a> .</p>

 ### Philosophy